 Ravens are generally considered the larger of the two and are also part of the Corvus genus, with nine official species.

-Crows, meanwhile, tend to be smaller and make up 34 to 36 members of the Corvus genus.
+Crows, meanwhile, tend to be smaller and make up 34 to 36 species in the genus.
 The two “questionable” crows are the rook (Corvus frugilegus) and the Northwestern crow subspecies (Corvus brachyrhynchos caurinus)

 How to Get Rid of Crows